Modern Slavery Act

-Risk Assessments: Procurement and Directors regarding supply, HR and Directors regarding employment
+Risk Assessments: Procurement and Directors regarding supply, HR / Operations and Directors regarding employment

 Investigations & Due Diligence: Board of Directors

-Whistleblowing Policy – Sync encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of Sync.
+Whistleblowing Policy – GBM encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of GBM.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-Sync’s whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
+GBM’s whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.

-Employee Code of Conduct – Sync’s code makes clear to employees the actions and behaviour expected of them when representing Sync.
-Sync strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.
+Employee Code of Conduct – GBM’s code makes clear to employees the actions and behaviour expected of them when representing GBM.
+GBM strives to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain.

-Supplier Code of Conduct – Sync is currently enhancing its Supplier Code of Conduct, which includes the recent addition of enhanced supplier vetting introduced for all new suppliers – giving Sync greater visibility to those suppliers relevant under the Modern Slavery Act, and their compliance with the act.
+Supplier Code of Conduct – GBM has continued to enhance its Supplier Code of Conduct, which includes enhancements to its supplier vetting procedures – giving GBM greater visibility to those suppliers relevant under the Modern Slavery Act, and their compliance with the act.

 RECRUITMENT AND HR POLICY

-• procedures to ensure that Sync only utilises reputable employment agencies to source labour, and verifies the practices of any new agency it is using before accepting workers from them
+• enhanced procedures to ensure that GBM only utilises reputable employment agencies to source labour, and verifies the practices of any new agency it is using before accepting workers from them

 • working to enhance its processes for ‘eligibility to work in the UK’ (Right to Work) checks for all employees to safeguard against human trafficking or individuals being forced to work against their will

-Inline with this commitment, Sync has worked through 2021-22 to fully digitised its HR processes, and enhance its ‘Right to Work’ checks for employees.
-The digitisation of HR records also allows Sync to more easily audit its records relating to all aspects of its employees, including employment contracts and Right to Work.
-We will continue to develop our recruitment policy through 2022-23.
+Inline with this commitment, GBM has worked through 2021-23 to fully digitised its HR processes, and enhance its ‘Right to Work’ checks for employees.
+The digitisation of HR records also allows GBM to more easily audit its records relating to all aspects of its employees, including employment contracts and Right to Work.
+We will continue to develop our recruitment policy through 2023-24.

-Over the last year, Sync continued its work in building out a processes to undertake enhanced levels of due diligence when considering taking on new suppliers, and regularly review its existing suppliers, including:
+Over the last year, GBM continued its work in building out a processes to undertake enhanced levels of due diligence when considering taking on new suppliers, and regularly review its existing suppliers, including:

 • mapping the supply chain broadly to assess particular product or geographical risks of modern slavery and human trafficking